mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

 * The Collector Highlight Series has an article on [StatsD](http://blog.librato.com/posts/statsd) that explains how to install it and how it works.

+## Monitoring learning checklist
+<i class="fa fa-check-square-o"></i>
+Review the software-as-a-service and open source monitoring tools below.
+Third party services tend to be easier to set up and host the data for you.
+Open source projects give you more control but you'll need to have additional servers ready for the monitoring.

+<i class="fa fa-check-square-o"></i>
+My recommendation is to install [New Relic](http://newrelic.com/)'s free option with the trial period to see how it works with your app.
+It'll give you a good idea of the capabilities for application-level monitoring tools.

+<i class="fa fa-check-square-o"></i>
+As your app scales take a look at setting up one of the the open source monitoring projects such as StatsD with Graphite.
+The combination of those two projects will give you fine-grained control over the system metrics you're collecting and visualizing.

 ### What topic do you want to learn next?